erithmetic/weimar-project/collections/_ddg03/07-trans-women-on-themselves.md

 Then a turning point of eminent importance occurred.

-Through a newspaper advertisement, my friend met a transvestite who was very advanced in this realm.
-He had a large selection of elegant wardrobes and everything else a perfect lady has.
+Through a newspaper advertisement, my friend met a trans woman who was very advanced in this realm.
+She had a large selection of elegant wardrobes and everything else a perfect lady has.
 This new friend was experienced in having gone out in public as a lady on several occasions.

 I noticed immediately that my frugality was no longer enough.